|1) Kep Beach and around

-The Kep National Park is of medium size and is located around the Kep Mountain.
-The main entrance is just behind Veranda Natural Resort, where you will be expected to pay a dollar (or 4000 riels) entry fee (which goes towards maintaining the park) but there are other access points such as Kep Lodge on the west side.
-There is an 8km trek which leads around the mountain with beautiful outlook points to Kampot, the islands and to Vietnam.
-Next to the three big antennas near the beach is a small Nuns-Pagoda, where you can buy tea made from wood, which is good against head ache or stomach pain!
+Kep National Park (KNP) is of medium size and is located around the Kep Mountain.
+The main entrance is just behind Veranda Natural Resort, where you will be expected to pay a dollar (or 4000 riels) entry fee (which goes towards maintaining the park they say :-))

 Alternatively you can hire a guide, leave the trek and explore the dense jungle.
 Good shoes and a portion of adventuress are recommended for the dense jungle.

 Activities? – Explore the jungle; see some wild animals and beautiful plants, views.

-How to go? – The main entrance is behind Veranda Natural Resort, but the Kep Lodge and Jasmine Valley Eco-Resort also have direct access.
+How to go? – The main entrance is behind Veranda Natural Resort, but at the end of the Pepper Street (Kep Lodge, Tara Lodge, Khmer Hands) is another access.

 What does it cost? – $1 or 4000R; a guide costs you per half a day $6 -$10.